skjoldar/proxy/README.md

 # proxy
 spin up ssl proxy
-Ansible ti spin up a digital ocean droplet and install squid, and make an ssh tunnel
+Ansible to spin up a digital ocean droplet and install squid, and make an ssh tunnel Original version of proxy script